Follow

 Afternoon: The Actual Interview

-If you make it past screening at a Walk in interview in Dubai, you’ll:
+If you make it past screening at a interview in Dubai, you’ll:

 • Usually have a short interview (10-15 minutes)